Warm yourself from the inside out with pumpkin curry soup. It’s made with canned pumpkin so it’s quick and easy. Healthy, too!

 - Hearty Chicken Pumpkin Soup from Wishes and Dishes

-- Vegan Pumpkin Soup with Candied Cashews from The Cookie Rookie (I’m dying over those candied cashews!!!)
+- Vegan Pumpkin Soup with Candied Cashews from The Cookie Rookie (I’m dying to try those candied cashews!!!)

-- …or you can check out my entire collection of soup recipes!
+- Check out my entire collection of soup recipes!

 - 2 teaspoons coconut oil

 - ¼ cup minced yellow onion

 - 3 cups low sodium chicken or vegetable broth

 - 1 can (15 oz.)
 100% pure pumpkin puree (see note)

 - Pumpkin seeds to garnish, optional